Advice for driving in windy conditions

 Frequently asked questions

-Wind speeds of around 31-39 mph can be problematic for road users, especially drivers of larger, high-sided vehicles.
-However, a yellow weather warning issued by the Met Office could be anywhere between 40-60 mph winds.
+Wind speeds of over 30 mph could be problematic for road users, especially drivers of larger, high-sided vehicles.
+However, a yellow weather warning issued by the Met Office could be anything over 40 mph winds.

 Put simply – no matter what the forecast – if you don’t feel confident driving on a blustery day, then it’s too windy to drive.